mhzhu1/cs323-notes/logic/representation/index.md

 ---
 layout: post
-title: Representation - Propositional Logic
+title: Representation - propositional logic
 ---
 We begin our course by studying propositional logic.
 After we introduce the definitions, we will discuss satisfiability in propositional logic